jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Organization.page.md

 * The active status of the organisation
   * The `Organization.active` field **SHOULD** be populated to indicate whether the organisation is still active.  <br /><br />

-* Details of `Organization.type`, ideally structured to comprise sector plus a hierarchical organization type
+* Details of `Organization.type`, structured to comprise sector plus a hierarchical organization type
   * `sector` **SHOULD** be provided to distinguish public, private and third sector organizations
   * `domain` **SHOULD** be provided to identify the domain or industry in which the organization operates
   * `classification` **SHOULD** be provided as a high level classification of the organization type within the applicable domain.